Fine-scale distribution of roots of quadratic congruences: Introduction

 In \cite{Iwaniec1978}, Iwaniec follows a similar strategy to bound the Weyl sum (\ref{eq:weylsum}) with $D = -1$ but with various additional arithmetic constraints on $m$ and $\mu$, most notably the restriction to $m \equiv 0 \pmod n$.
 Iwaniec obtains enough uniformity in $n$ so that a sieve can be applied, resulting in a proof that $l^2 +1$ is infinitely often a product of at most two primes.

 In light of the appearance of a sum of Kloosterman sums in these works, \cite{Hooley1963} and \cite{Iwaniec1978}, one could in retrospect already predict the relevance of the spectral theory of $\mathrm{SL}(2)$ automorphic forms.
-However the first application to analysing the sequence of $\frac{\mu}{m}$, found in the work of Bykovski\u{\i}, \cite{Bykovskii1984}, proceeds by a more direct method and only applies to negative $D$.
+However, the first application to analysing the sequence of $\frac{\mu}{m}$, found in the work of Bykovski\u{\i}, \cite{Bykovskii1984}, proceeds by a more direct method and only applies to negative $D$.
 Roughly speaking, Bykovski\u{\i}'s method exploits the classical connection between the roots $\mu \mod m$ and the $\mathrm{SL}(2, \mathbb{Z})$ orbits of Heegner points in the Poincar\'e upper half-plane $\mathbb{H}$.
 For example, the images of $\ii \in \mathbb{H}$ under $\gamma \in \mathrm{SL}(2,\mathbb{Z})$ have the form

 where $\mu$ satisfies $\mu^2 \equiv -1 \pmod {m}$ (see section \ref{sec:negative} for more details).
 In this way, Bykovski\u{\i} turns the Weyl sum (\ref{eq:weylsum}) into a finite sum of $\mathrm{SL}(2, \mathbb{Z})$-Poincar\'e series, which, after a spectral expansion, can be controlled using estimates for sums of Fourier coefficients of automorphic forms.
-These spectral techniques were extended substantially by Good \cite{Good1983}, although he makes no reference to quadratic congruences.
+These spectral techniques were extended substantially by Good \cite{Good1983}, {and similar problems were considered in a very general context by Parkkonen and Paulin \cite{ParkkonenPaulin2012}, \cite{ParkkonenPaulin2016},} although no reference to roots of quadratic congruences are made.

 In \cite{DukeFriedlanderIwaniec1995}, Duke, Friedlander, and Iwaniec extend Bykovski\u{\i}'s approach to apply to the Weyl sums (\ref{eq:weylsum}) restricted to $m \equiv 0 \pmod n$, analogously to Iwaniec's earlier extension of Hooley's work.
 Here Duke, Friedlander, and Iwaniec obtain enough uniformity in $h$ and $n$ to apply a sieve method and conclude the spectacular result that the sequence $\frac{\mu}{m}$ with $m$ restricted to be prime is still equidistributed modulo one.